vga101/gaiasky/docs/Properties-file.rst

    `quads <https://www.opengl.org/wiki/Primitive#Quads>`__.
    ``Quads`` are basically 4-vertex quadrilaterals, and they can be rendered as textures (images) or using ``shaders``.
 They display more detail but are costlier in terms of GPU processing.
+Do not touch unless you know what you are doing.

 -  **scene.star.thresholdangle.point** - This property contains the view
    angle (in degrees) boundary above which the stars are rendered as `points <https://www.opengl.org/wiki/Primitive#Point_primitives>`__.
    Points are single pixels, so they are not very resource demanding.
+Do not touch unless you know what you are doing.

 -  **scene.star.thresholdangle.none** - This property contains the view
    angle (in degrees) below which the stars are not rendered at all.
    Usually this is 0 unless you want to cull very distant stars.
+Do not touch unless you know what you are doing.

 -  **scene.point.alpha.min** - Contains the minimum alpha value
    (opacity) in ``[0..1]`` for the stars rendered as ``points``.
 This